More than 15 people perish in notorious Kamukuywa Bridge road accident

-More than 15 people have perished in a Maliki Market road accident, just 600 meters from the notorious Kamukuywa Bridge where 14 died in a similar accident last week.
+More than 15 people have perished in a Maliki Market road accident, just 600 metres from the notorious Kamukuywa Bridge where 14 died in a similar accident last week.

 The accident involved a matatu which was heading to Kitale from Kamukuywa and a cane tractor belonging to West Sugar Company which was coming from the opposite direction.